50ButtonsEach/fliclib-linux-hci/README.md

 -d  --daemon        Run flicd as a Linux daemon.

 -l  --log-file      Specify a log file name instead of using stderr.

+-w  --wait-for-hci  When starting flicd, wait for hci endpoint to become available instead of exiting with failure status.
 ```

 ## Troubleshooting